 28. Taxes default according to the category setting.
 Note: If later you change the menu category tax settings (for example you disable a tax or add a new tax to the menu category), the associated menu items will not be set for the new tax settings.
 Adjust this setting if the category tax setting later changes.

 29. Tap Modifiers to override default modifiers.
 For example, a steak menu item you might always want to force a modifier query by your wait staff.
 However, a fajitas menu item you might always cook medium unless the customer makes a special request.
-Tap Done to return to the list of added modifiers.
+Tap Save to return to the list of added modifiers.

 If you do not like the order of the modifiers for this menu item, you can also tap the Sort button and rearrange the modifiers as desired.

 30. Slide Allow Returns (Negative Price) to the green position if this item can be physically returned.
 For example, you sell your own bottled hot sauce, pork rub, or branded t-shirt as merchandise.
 Customers might want to return them.
 Flagging the item as returnable ensures they can be properly accounted for when returned.

 31. You can now prevent a menu item from being added to an order unless there’s a manager/admin passcode approval by enabling Requires Manager Approval.
 You can use this, for example, to prevent wait staff from adding a particularly expensive bottle of wine to a customer order.